Ken Tobias: Solo artist

 After travelling back and forth between Los Angeles and Montreal, in 1972, Tobias settled in Toronto where he played as a backing musician with various bands.
 With his brother Tony Tobias, he established Glooscap Music and released several solo recordings that enjoyed extensive airplay in Canada, including "Fly Me High", and "Lady Luck".
-Ken Tobias is one of the few Canadians to receive the Socan Classics Award for 100,000 airplays of a given song, of which he has five awards, for "Stay Awhile", "I Just Want to Make Music", "Every Bit of Love", "Give a Little Love" and "Dream #2".
-To date, Ken Tobias has released eight albums and one radio sampler on various record labels.
-He has also released about twenty singles.
+Ken Tobias is one of the few Canadians to receive the Socan Classics Award for 100,000 airplays of a given song, of which he had five awards, for "Stay Awhile", "I Just Want to Make Music", "Every Bit of Love", "Give a Little Love" and "Dream #2".
+Ken Tobias released eight albums and one radio sampler on various record labels.
+He also released about twenty singles.

 In 1978, he toured Europe, and while there he collaborated on the soundtrack of the Italian Spaghetti Western Sella d'Argento (Silver Saddle/They Died with Their Boots On), directed by Lucio Fulci.

-Recent career
+Later life and death

-Tobias lived in Toronto through the 1990s before returning to his native Saint John, where he now lives, painting and continuing to write and perform music, and encouraging younger talents through the Songwriters Association of Canada.
+Tobias lived in Toronto through the 1990s before returning to his native Saint John, where he remained, painting and continuing to write and perform music, and encouraging younger talents through the Songwriters Association of Canada.
 In 2002, he produced the debut album for Canadian artist Kim Jarrett.
-He has also collaborated with local Saint John artist Jessica Rhaye.
+He also collaborated with local Saint John artist Jessica Rhaye.

 In 2008, Tobias released From a Distance, his first new album in 24 years.

+Tobias died from brain cancer in Saint John, on October 2, 2024, at the age of 79.